makoto/osaka/events/cosmosguardian/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -  "COSMOS SIDE-EVENT IN OSAKA Main Panel: 'Cosmos 7 months later: what have we learned and what needs to change'"
+  -  "COSMOS EVENT IN OSAKA Main Panel: 'Cosmos 7 months later: what have we learned and what needs to change'"
   -  "Dear Cosmonauts & friends,"
-  -  "We are pleased to invite you to participate to the event organized by the Cosmos Guardian in collaboration with the InterChain Foundation."
+  -  "We are pleased to invite you to participate to the event organized by the Cosmos Guardian in Osaka."
-  -  "During this event you will assist to six individual presentations from"
+  -  "During this event you will assist to seven individual presentations from"
-  -  "FORBOLE - NODE A-TEAM - KIRA EXCHANGE - EVERETT PROTOCOL - STAKE.FISH - IRIS.NET"
+  -  "FORBOLE - NODE A-TEAM - KIRA EXCHANGE - IOV - EVERETT PROTOCOL - STAKE.FISH - IRIS.NET"
   -  "where they will present their work or project related to Cosmos."
   -  "After the initial talks have concluded you will also assist to the main conversation titled"